EMBRYOPSIDA Pirani & Prado

 1/1: Nuytsia floribunda.
 S.W.
 Australia (map: from FloraBase 2006).

 2. The Rest.

-Usu. stem parasites, forming burl at point of attachment and with epicortical roots running over the surface, often forming secondary burls, root hairs 0; indumentum quite often complex; leaves opposite (spiral); (plant dioecious); flowers (sessile), (slit-monosymmetric), (opening explosively), (3-)5-6(-9)-merous; calyx usu. unvascularized (vascularized- Atkinsonia); K (0), C (0, 4-7); A (of different lengths), (dimorphic [one pair sterile]), (anthers septate); (tapetum plasmodial, microsporogenesis successive - Cladocolea); (pollen spherical); (placentation axile - e.g. Lysiana), (style solid - Psittacanthinae); embryo sac bisporic [chalazal dyad], eight-celled [Allium-type]; fruit also a berry (nut), usually viscous; endosperm chlorophyllous, (0), embryo chlorophyllous, ± plug-shaped, medium to long, cotyledons (connate), (to 11 - Psittacanthus); (no radicle, primary [radicular] haustorium +); (germination cryptocotylar); n = (8-11).
+Usu. stem parasites, forming burl at point of attachment and with epicortical roots running over the surface, often forming secondary burls, root hairs 0; indumentum quite often complex; leaves opposite (spiral); (plant dioecious); flowers (sessile), (slit-monosymmetric), (opening explosively), (3-)5-6(-9)-merous; (pedicel cupular), K usu. unvascularized (vascularized - Atkinsonia), (0), C (0, 4-7); A (of different lengths), (dimorphic [one pair sterile]), (anthers septate); (tapetum plasmodial, microsporogenesis successive - Cladocolea), tapetal cells uni- or binucleate; (pollen spherical); G 3-12 [number sometimes estimated from "ovules"], (placentation axile - e.g. Lysiana), (style solid - Psittacanthinae), stigma bilobed and papillate, capitate; embryo sac bisporic [chalazal dyad], eight-celled [Allium-type]; fruit also a berry (nut), usually viscous; endosperm chlorophyllous, (0), starchy, embryo chlorophyllous, ± plug-shaped, medium to long, cotyledons (connate), (to 11 - Psittacanthus); (no radicle, primary haustorium +), (multicellular processes at radicular end of embryo); (germination cryptocotylar); n = (8-11).